It’s Monday morning, and your shop is buzzing with activity.

 Impact of Labor Rates on Business Operations

-The impact of labor rates on business operations can be significant, especially in industries like automotive repair.
+The impact of auto repair shop labor rates on business operations can be significant, especially in industries like automotive repair.
 Here are some key aspects to consider:

 Cost Structure